Agent Carter “Valediction” Spoilers Ahead

 Episode Summary: After hearing about all the chaos that has erupted because of his doings, Howard Stark returns to come clean about everything.
 SSR agents accompanied by Howard and Jarvis attempt to put an end to Ivchenko’s and Dottie’s schemes.

 Before we begin discussing the actual episode, I feel it’s obligatory to mention that Peggy Carter is an indisputable icon.
-Television today has been doing a great job with well written female characters and each of them in their own inimitable ways deserve a spot on our screens.
+Television today has been doing a great job with well-written female characters and each of them in their own inimitable ways deserves a spot on our screens.
 However, there’s something indescribably different about Peggy Carter – she’s a woman who’s learning to master the art of self-confidence while maintaining her endlessly compassionate nature.

 She is a woman who can fight 100x better than the men she’s surrounded by, and yet she isn’t afraid to let herself feel vulnerable.
 Peggy Carter is the paradigm of an effortlessly strong and brilliantly complex character and she deserves the chance to remain on air for as long as it takes to tell her entire story.
 A beautiful and endearing story that I know for certain will inspire every female (and hopefully male) no matter the age.
 Plus, Hayley Atwell is a legitimately a gift to the world of television – an absolute marvel whose work is always captivating.
 Do everything in your power to let ABC know you’d like the show renewed.
 Tweet them, use the #AgentCarter hashtag.
 Watch the episodes legally.
 Email, snail mail, pigeon mail, etc.

-And now back to our regularly scheduled episode review: “Valediction”highlights the importance of courage and it’s necessity in order to achieve redemption, let go, and move forward.
+And now back to our regularly scheduled episode review: “Valediction” highlights the importance of courage and it’s a necessity in order to achieve redemption, let go, and move forward.

 And in a world where Peggy Carter is unappreciated, it’s lovely that there’s someone other than Jarvis, Howard, and Angie who sincerely cares about her well being.
 Plus, a man should never raise his hand at a woman and I’m glad that when he was more himself, Daniel apologized for doing so while in his ‘poisoned’ state.
 Henceforth, fully redeeming himself from all the judgmental, anger driven accusations from last week.